Under the Spam Act, you can only infer consent through conspicuous publication if:

 - the address is not accompanied by a statement that commercial messages are not wanted

-You might be able to determine the person's role from the context in which their address is published, from the address itself (e.g. firstname.lastname@example.org) or from accompanying information (e.g. 'To contact our accounts department, email: email@example.com').
+You might be able to determine the person's role from the context in which their address is published, from the address itself (for example, firstname.lastname@example.org) or from accompanying information (for example, 'To contact our accounts department, email: email@example.com').
 If you are not certain that your message relates directly to the role of the intended recipient, and you send it anyway, you may breach the Spam Act.

 With conspicuous publication, there must be a strong link between what you are promoting and the recipient's role or line of business.
 You cannot infer someone's consent just because you believe your product would benefit them.